- 1 Wales In Winter

 Port Eynon to Rhossili Walk, Gower Peninsula

 The Gower Peninsula, immediately to the west of second city Swansea, was the first Wales landscape to attain Area of Outstanding Natural.
 Beauty status back in the 1950s.
-The walk from the seaside village of Port Eynon to windswept Rhossili, on the western edge of Gower, is the best place to see it in all its varied glory, from wild cliff scenery to an Iron Age hillfort above The Knave rock formation, to Mewslade Bay, one of the best hidden beaches in South Wales.
+The walk from the seaside village of Port Eynon to windswept Rhossili, on the western edge of Gower, is the best place to see it in all its varied glory, from wild cliff scenery to an Iron Age hillfort above The Knave rock formation, to Mewslade Bay, one of the best Gower beaches, which is only accessible at low tide.

 We made Rhossili Bay the top entry in our Wales bucket list, and we rate it one of the most beautiful beaches in Europe.
 Despite its isolation it’s one of the most popular Gower beaches, and in winter many still make the trek down to the beach from the village.
-Another great Gower walk is the short climb up Rhossili Down, where there’s an outstanding vantage point close to the summit, looking out to Worm’s Head, one of the most spectacular of all welsh islands.
+Another of the best Gower walks is the short climb up Rhossili Down, where there’s an outstanding vantage point close to the summit, looking out to Worm’s Head, one of the most spectacular of all Welsh islands.

 Where to Stay: There are surprisingly few Gower hotels, as it’s an area popular with campers and caravanners.
 The best bets are the Worm’s Head Hotel in Rhossili and the Oxwich Bay Hotel, overlooking another of the best beaches in South Wales.

 See Also: 20 Things To Do In The Spectacular Gower